TomTomTommi/bidavideo/datasets/README.md

 SouthKensington SV dataset is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 Under this license, if you want to modify SK-SV or generate new data from SK-SV dataset (e.g., super-resolution, denoising, defocus), the releasing of your new data should be licensed under the same CC BY-NC-SA 4.0.

 ## Citation
-If you use BiDAStabilizer or BiDAStereo in your research, please use the following BibTeX entry.
+If you use these datasets in your research, please use the following BibTeX entry.
 ```
 @article{jing2024match,
   title={Match Stereo Videos via Bidirectional Alignment},